gautum/Teachable_TakeHome/README.md

 Params :
-m- radius of neighborhood shape ntype - shape of neighborhood, can be either SQUARE, DIAMOND, CROSS x - x coordinate of the origin mode, can't be used alongside i y - y coordinate of origin node, can't be used alongside i i - index of origin node, can't be used if x and y are also passed in as arguments
+m- radius of neighborhood shape ntype - shape of neighborhood, can be either SQUARE, DIAMOND, CROSS. x - x coordinate of the origin mode, can't be used alongside i. y - y coordinate of origin node, can't be used alongside i. i - index of origin node, can't be used if x and y are also passed in as arguments.